 Minimum: 3 people.
 If only 2 people for this experience, there would be an extra of 25 usd per person.

 We recommend to make a reservation by sending us an e-mail.
 The first one who books a tour on a certain day, that day will be the tour for all customers.

-Payment for booking is with Paypal or Transferwise.
+Payment for booking is with Paypal or Wise.
 Only cash at arrival for due amount.
 More details in ‘Contact’.

 We don’t get commissions in the places we visit!
 We won’t bother you with stopping at shops to let you buy souvenirs.
 So you will pay a correct price.